Finnmark: Midnight sun

-Situated far north of the Arctic Circle, Finnmark has midnight sun from the middle of May until late July.
+Situated north of the Arctic Circle, Finnmark has midnight sun from the middle of May until late July.
 Conversely, in two months of the winter, from late November to late January, the county experiences polar nights where the sun is always below the horizon.
 As a consequence, there is continuous daylight from early May to early August.
 At midwinter, there is only a bluish twilight for a couple of hours around noon, which can almost reach full daylight if there are clear skies to the south.

 Northern lights

-Finnmark is situated in the Aurora Borealis zone, and because of the dry climate with frequent clear skies, Alta Municipality was early chosen as a location for the study of this strange light phenomenon.
-For this reason, Alta is sometimes referred to as the city of the northern lights.
+Finnmark is in the Aurora Borealis zone, and because of the dry climate with frequent clear skies, Alta Municipality was early chosen as a location for study of the phenomenon.
+For this reason, Alta is sometimes called the city of the northern lights.